Uthal

 Uthal is a city of Lasbela District in the Balochistan province of Pakistan.
-Uthal is the headquarters of Uthal Tehsil, an administrative subdivision of the district.
+Uthal is the headquarters of Lasbela Division, Lasbela District and Uthal Tehsil.

 Demography

 Population

 As of the 2023 census, Uthal has a population of 37,071.
 The population consists principally of Baloch, followed by Sindhis and Pashtuns.
 The population is predominantly Muslim.

 Education

-The Lasbela University of Agriculture, Water and Marine Science is located in Uthal, as are Balochistan Residential College, and Polytechnic College Uthal.
+The Lasbela University of Agriculture, Water and Marine Science is located in Uthal, as are BRC College, and Polytechnic College.

 In August 2024, a bus with Pakistani pilgrims returning from Iran fell into a gorge near Uthal, killing 10 passengers.